andersonjeccel/mautic/plugins/MailgunWebhookSupportBundle/README.md

 # Mautic plugin for Mailgun Webhook support

 Handles permanent failures, spam reports and unsubscribe events sent from Mailgun.
-This plugin works with **any mailer configuration** - you can use SMTP for sending emails while still receiving Mailgun webhooks for DNC management.
+This plugin works with SMTP for sending emails while still receiving Mailgun webhooks for DNC management.

 Make sure to set up your Mailgun webhook to send data to `/mailer/callback` and select the following events: